 The answer is complicated.
 Yes, we miss our friends and our family ALL the time.
 As soon as they invent teleportation, we will zip back to visit every month!
 But until then, we keep up on FaceTime, Facebook, Instagram and even by email!

-The great thing about world travel is that you meet new friends wherever you go.
-Now, when we travel, we get the chance to catch up with our friends all over the world – who we would never see if we just lived in one place.
+The great thing about being a nomad is that you meet new friends wherever you go.
+Now, when we travel, we get the chance to catch up with our friends all over the world — who we would never see if we just lived in one place.

 Could you handle the homesickness that goes with long-term world travel?

 It depends on your personality and how much effort you’re willing to put in.
-If you’re worried about homesickness, read our guide to our favourite tricks for handling homesickness while you’re on the road.
+If you’re worried about homesickness, discover our favourite tricks for handling homesickness while you’re on the road.